Understanding Hip Osteoarthritis: Symptoms, Diagnosis, and Management

 Bone remodeling and osteophyte formation

-In the hip, this process leads to reduced shock absorption, increased friction at the joint surface, and a reactive inflammatory environment that contributes to pain and stiffness (Loeser, 2010; Hunter & Bierma‑Zeinstra, 2019).
+In the hip, this process reduces shock absorption and increases friction at the joint surface.
+It creates a reactive inflammatory environment that contributes to pain and stiffness (Loeser, 2010; Hunter & Bierma-Zeinstra, 2019).

-Hip OA may develop with age, prior joint injury (e.g., FAI), or repetitive mechanical loading that exceeds the joint’s capacity to adapt (Felson, 2013).
+Hip OA may develop with age, prior joint injury (e.g., femoroacetabular impingement), or repetitive mechanical loading that exceeds the joint’s capacity to adapt (Felson, 2013).

 Typical Symptoms of Hip OA